Skip to content

 1. Increased muscular activity

-2. Increased range of movement of the body's centre of gravity
+2. Increased range of center-of-mass movement

-Walking without foot roll
+Walking without roll-off

-Walking with foot roll
+Walking with roll-off

 Newton Law

-3. Force in Newton
+3. Force in Newtons

 4. Time in seconds